daronphang/aimie/aimie-go/README.md

 [
   {
     "questionId": "Q1",
-    "question": "Would you be comfortable with sharing your responses and data with the AI COE team?"
+    "question": "Before reaching out to us, would you be willing to take a quick survey?"
   },
   {
     "questionId": "Q2",